JoeBillingsley/JoeTheAverage.github.io/_drafts/Clothing.md

 For wet/cold situations:
 - Black umbrella
 - Black wool overcoat
     # TODO: Details

 # Smart Casual
-- Two options in terms of 'business casual'
-    - Sports jacket and trousers or suit, no tie and v neck
+Smart-casual is for those slightly confusing transitional events where its not quite a suit but something more than jeans and a t-shirt.
+This category can accommodate some nicer items that need a bit more looking after.
+This is already a much less prescriptive area than properly smart clothing so there is an opportunity to introduce a bit more variety.

+The level of formality I am aiming for here is that everything could go with a pair of dark indigo jeans.

+From the formal section I'm stealing the brown derbies and the black overcoat.
+The suits and ties are far too smart for this category.

+For more formal situations the sports jackets will carry the outfit.

+## Tailoring
+- Navy sports jacket
+    - Wool or a cotton/wool mix
+        - A thicker wool adds some texture and stops it from looking like a lost suit jacket
+    - Flap pockets
+    - Single breasted
+    - Lined

+- Linen sports jacket
+    - Bright blue or cream
+    - Hopsack weave
+    - Quarter lined or fully unlined
+    - Patch pockets
+    - Single breasted

+    - Hopsack has an nice open weave that works well with the linen to keep cool in hot weather.
+There's no point having a breathable outer if there is a layer of lining covering it up so unlined is essential.

+## Shirts
+- White + Sky blue + Pale pink oxford cloth button down
+    - Generic workhorse shirts that complement the other colours
+    - Have to be careful with the pink as my skin will burn even when exposed to particularly bright lamps
+    - Informal details
+        - # TODO
+    - Should be untuckable for when not wearing a jacket

+- Summer shirts
+    - Long sleeve
+    - Linen or seersucker
+    - So far I've found seersucker to be a better material
+        - Interesting texture by default
+    - Linen shirts are often cut quite loose which looks a bit too informal

+## Trousers
+- Stone/Wheat chinos
+    - Colour wise I'm looking for something cooler / more towards the grey end
+        - I considered grey itself but it tends to look too washed out in the pictures I've seen so far
+    - Linen or light weight cotton
+    - Belt loops, mid rise, plain, twill weave

+    - Gant Regular Twill Chino

+- Dark indigo jeans
+    - Not too similar in colour to the navy jacket
+    - Possibly selvedge
+        - Selvedge denim requires a fair bit of work to wear properly
+        - Formal clothing means it can't be too faded

+## Shoes
+- Chelsea boots
+    - Tricky one
+    - Probably brown
+        - Black seems a little hard to fit into the more casual outfits
+        - Redder tones look good but are a bit limiting
+    - Maybe suede
+        - Suede requires a bit more care to look after and doesn't age very well
+    - Flat rubber sole, ideally dainite or similar, leather upper

+    - ££ Thursday boots
+    - £££ Bexley Enfield
+    - £££ RM Williams Craftsman/Signature Craftsman

+## Outerwear
+- Wool v-neck jumpers
+    - V-neck jumpers present the shirt collar better than crew neck ones
+        - Fairly shallow v though still
+    - Colours are a bit tricky but I think a black or dark grey would work in most situations

+- Peacoat / Bridge coat
+    -

+## Accessories
-- Sports
+- Sports watch
     - Blue or black dial
     - Round
     - Steel
     - Ideally automatic
     - 100m+ water resistance

-    - Casio Edifice
+    - £ Casio Edifice
+    - ££ Seiko SARX045
+    - ££££ Omega Seamaster
-    - Seiko SARX045, Omega Seamaster, Rolex Explorer
+    - ££££ Rolex Explorer

+- Dark brown belt
+    - Leather matching the derby shoes and/or the chelsea boots

+## The 'maybe' pile
+- Tan oxford brogues
+    - Dark brown derbies might look be a bit too formal for some situations
+    - Can only find out once I've picked up some more important parts

+- Specialised chinos
+    - Stone/Wheat goes well with both jackets but its a mid weight cotton isn't perfectly comfortable in either hot or cold conditions

+    - Grey wool trousers
+        - Seem popular on the internet, never noticed them in the wild

+    - Stone/Wheat/White chinos
+        - Lightweight cotton or linen

+# Casual

+## Normal situations

+### Shirts
+- x6 t-shirts
+    - 3x White
+    - Black
+    - Olive
+    - Navy

+- 2x polo shirts
+    - Keeping colour variants
+    - Charcoal
-- Smart jacket
+    - Burgundy

-    - Car coat (Hudson Wool Car Coat), peacoat, bridge coat, donegal overcoat
+## Trousers
+- Well worn jeans

-- Trousers
+    - ???
-    - One trade off of a sports coat, the trousers must not match otherwise it looks like a poorly prepared suit
-    - The advantage is that each of the trousers can be worn in far more casual situations as well

-    - Belt loops, mid rise, plain

 - Chinos
-        - Colour wise, need to contrast with the jackets well

-        - Gant Regular Twill Chino?
+    - Navy / Olive / British Khaki

+## Shoes
+- Beater boots
+    - Vibram sole
+    - Vegetable tan leather upper and lining
+    - Ideally (flesh out heel)
+    - Goodyear welt

+- Trainers / Sneakers
+    - Brown/blue/neutral leather
-        - Stone/Wheat/Khaki chinos
+    - White sole
+    - Ideally leather upper, replaceable cup sole

+## Outerwear
-            - For the summer jacket
+- Daily jacket
-            - Linen or summer weight cotton

-        - Grey/Charcoal chinos
+    - All purpose jacket that you grab by default

-            - For the main jacket
+- Boozing jacket
-            - Cotton
-                - Wool would be the traditional recommendation but I'd prefer something a bit more flexible

-        - Navy chinos
+    - Perhaps not as necessary in the future as it is now
-            - For the winter jacket
+    - A second layer for when the beer jacket is not enough
-            - Cotton
-                - Again, wool is probably warmer but these are a very flexible pair of trousers
+    - Cheap, preferably beer resistant or easily washable

+## Fundamentals
-    - Dark jeans
+- Underwear
+    - Not heat seekers
-        -
+    - Calvin Klein

-# Casual

-# Picks
-- Accessories
+- Socks
-    - I tend to wear a watch whilst I am working.
-I like to have something that reminds me I'm on the clock.
-    - A watch that reflects science and the ability for technology to push humanity forward

-    - Casual
+    - Black
-        - Lorus Titanium RXD425L8
+        - 14x

+    - 6x White trainer socks
+        - Enough for an unusually hot week

+## Accessories
-        - Hamilton Khaki Field
+    - Field watch

-    - Everyday
-        - Thing to consider is servicing costs

         - Timefactors
         - 'Smiths' Everest PRS-25

-    - Dress
-        - Jaquet Droz
-            - Ceramic, automaton bloke

-        - Longines DolceVita

-        - Orient
-            - Bambino

-        - Seiko
-            - SUP880P1

-        - Grand Seiko, Hermes

-        - Jaeger-LeCoultre
-            - Reverso

-        - Cartier Tank

-        - Junghans Max Bill

     - Beater
         - Casio F91W
         - Casio A158W/A168W
+        - Casio W86
+            - Better light, water resistance

+## Hot weather
+- 2x chino shorts
+    - Stone + Wheat
+    - Light grey / White

+- 2x linen short sleeve shirts
+    - For beach trips with a pub component
+    - White + Sky blue

+- Navy swimming shorts
+    - Simple, smart, ideally tapered / tailored fit
+    - Something you can wear out of the sea and into a bar or restaurant

+- Espadrilles
+    - Beach shoes

+## Cold weather

+- Overshirt

+- Heavy weather jacket

+## Wet weather
+- Rain jacket

+# Picks
 - Adventure watch
     - Old Casio Pro Trek (maybe a PAG240T-7)
     - Only downside is it's bigger than you'd want to wear when in normal situations

     - Casio G-Shock watches are probably the next best thing

 Shoes
     I'm not in a hurry for any of these shoes so I'm picking out more aspirational shoes that I can save towards but will get a lot of use from.
 In a hurry, any high street stockist will sell most of these designs.